 Crops from the previous images.
 Olympus PEN (left) versus Huawei tablet (right).
 Leitz achromat 40/0.65.

 Adapting the Canon 600D to the Leitz Dialux II without camera objective.
-A Periplan GF 10x is used as projection eyepiece.
+A modified Periplan GF 10x is used as projection eyepiece.

 In most laboratories, special c-mount microscope cameras are used to capture all images, because of the speed and convenience of such cameras.
 They are expensive cameras, but they do not provide better images than an older DSLR camera that you can buy fairly cheap at the second hand market.
 The quality of photos taken with a DSLR camera will usually be higher.